uwctri/SchedulingCalendar/readme.md

 ### Missing Features

+* Admin tools (Started)
+  * Cleanup Remove all future data for withdrawn subject & Purge old availability
+  * ICS Export calendar (with optional cron for backups) (with config for extra data)

 * Sort out what the location json should look, update the API.
 Should location actually be on project settings?
 * Setting to default the scheduled location to a static value or subject's assigned location
 * Filter Location dropdowns and search bar

-* Admin tools (Started)
-  * Cleanup Remove all future data for withdrawn subject & Purge old availability
-  * ICS Export calendar (with optional cron for backups) (with config for extra data)

-* Should a popover exist for titles that are too large for block area? (we need to show notes here too)
-  * Idea - Click to open a popover with all details.
-Don't auto hide.

 * Right side subject summary
 * Add docs to config.json